 We also took a peek at Ski Dubai, a ski slope inside The Mall of the Emirates Shopping Mall.
 This place was getting a fair amount of business.
 It looked like it was mostly young children here for an hour or two of ski school.

 I loved seeing everything (street signs, license plates, water bottles) written in English and Arabic.

 We also saw, from a distance, Burj Al Arab, the only seven star hotel in the world.
 You are only permitted to enter if you have a reservation.

 Now we pack and are preparing for our flight to Kathmandu, Nepal.
-This is the country I’ve been most looking forward to visiting, but at the same time I am feeling a little nervous.
+This is the country I am looking forward to the most, but at the same time I am feeling a little nervous.
 In just three days we will be flying to Lukla, Nepal and starting our two week trek to Everest Base Camp!
-Stay tuned!

 You Might Also Like: